String topology on the space of paths with endpoints in a submanifold: Examples of the path product

 Moreover, let $\pi_{2,3}\colon N^4\times \Omega^2\to N^2$ be the projection on the second and third factor and let $h\colon \Delta N\to \{\mathrm{pt}\}$ be the trivial map.

 In the following diagram we denote a topological pair of the form $(X,X\setminus A)$ by $(X,\sim A)$.
 We claim that the following diagram commutes.

 The commutativity of the first square is clear.
-For the second square one uses naturality of the cap product and the third and fourth square commute since the underlying diagrams of maps commute up to homotopy.
-Up to the sign $(-1)^{k-k|X|}$ the left hand side of the above diagram gives the path product $X\wedge Y$, i.e. we get
+For the second square one uses naturality of the cap product.
+The third square commutes since the underlying diagram of maps commutes up to homotopy.
+Indeed, let $((x_0,x_1,\gamma),(y_0,y_1,\sigma))\in U_{C^f}$.
+Then we have